The endless story of the hemp plant

 The hemp renaissance and second heyday from 1990

 From the 1990s onwards, the rediscovery of the hemp plant began in Europe.
-Many countries ended their existing bans on the cultivation of industrial hemp.
-Since 1995, the cultivation of hemp as a useful plant has been permitted again in the European Union.
+Many countries ended their existing bans on industrial hemp cultivation.
+Since 1995, the cultivation of hemp as an industrial crop has been permitted again in the European Union.
 Since then, industrial hemp can be cultivated again in the respective member countries according to national laws.

-With the ongoing legalization debate of cannabis in many countries, the hemp plant is experiencing a societal high probably never seen before.
-This is also thanks to increasingly intensive scientific research of the plant and its health-promoting ingredients.
+With the ongoing legalization debate about cannabis in many countries, the hemp plant is experiencing a societal high probably never seen before.
+This is also thanks to increasingly intensive scientific research on the plant and its health-promoting ingredients.

-This gives hope for the near and medium future that the hemp plant will not soon disappear again from public discourse and our everyday lives.
+This gives hope for the near and medium future that the hemp plant will not disappear from public discourse and our everyday lives anytime soon.

 Quellenverzeichnis anzeigen